Revised: March 1, 2024

 - Fail to follow any of the test administration rules set forth in these Terms and Conditions or directions given by the testing staff.

-- Utilize or attempt to utilize any artificial intelligence ("AI") tools, including AI writing solutions such as Generative Pre-trained Transformer ("GPT") 3 and 4 and subsequent versions or developments.
+- Utilize or attempt to utilize any artificial intelligence ("AI") tools, including, without limitation, AI writing solutions such as Generative Pre-trained Transformer ("GPT") 3 and 4 and subsequent versions or developments.

 - Deliberately sabotage, damage, or attempt to remove the Testing Device from the testing room or test site during the administration of the test.